STDFormer-3D-Human-Mesh-Recovery/RemoCap/README.md

-# STDFormer: Spatio Temporal Disentanglement Learning for 3D Human Mesh Recovery from Monocular Videos with Transformer
+# STDFormer: Spatio-Temporal Disentanglement Learning for 3D Human Mesh Recovery from Monocular Videos with Transformer

 # Introduction
 This is the official code repository for the Pytorch implementation of STDFormer